-You must remember that the value is in the execution not the idea.
-This is also why no one steals product ideas, instead they wait and “steal” successful, proven products.
-They know that an unproven idea is worth nothing.
+You must remember that the true value is in the execution of an idea, and not just the idea alone.
+This is why no one steals product ideas, instead they wait and “steal” successful, proven products.

 This means that to succeed with your product you’re going to have to commit to doing more than just coming up with the great idea.
 The idea is the easy part, but nothing of real value is ever easy.

 There are really two assets you can bring to the table beyond just the idea: money or knowledge.
 But you don’t have either, right?
 So what should you do?

 First of all, without much money and little to no experience, you’re going to have to accept that this process is going to take you longer.
 But, that’s okay.
 This will be a long journey regardless of what assets you bring to the project.

 Secondly, you’re going to need to focus on raising some level of capital.
 It’s literally impossible to get a new product on the market without any money.

 The good news is you don’t need to finance everything yourself, but you will need to invest at least enough money to get the product to the point that you can entice others to invest their money and time.

 Third, you need to focus considerable effort on learning some new skills to bring to the project.
 The less money you are able to invest, the more skills you’re going to have to learn.

 There are two broad skill categories you need to focus on: technical and marketing.

 Unless you have a co-founder, you’re going to need to learn both of these skills.
 If you like technical stuff then bring on a co-founder that excels at marketing.
 Vice versa, if marketing is your strength, then bring on a technical co-founder.